codr7/swift-interpreter/chapter7/README.md

-## Introduction
+# 7. Benchmarking and optimization

-This time around we'll add some tools for benchmarking the interpreter and apply a set of optimizations to improve its performance.
+In this chapter, we'll add a macro for benchmarking the interpreter and apply a set of optimizations to improve its performance.

+## Setup
+To try it out; simply download and install [Swift](https://www.swift.org/download/) and run `swift run` from this directory.

 ## Benchmarking
 We'll add a new macro that measures the time it takes to evaluate it's argument in a loop.